Plixer Product Release and End of Life Policy¶

 - Hardware Support contracts cannot extend past the published End of Support Date.

-If the latest release of supported software requires a new hardware platform, the customer may be given an opportunity to purchase a comparable platform.
+If the latest release of supported software requires a new hardware platform, or the customer’s existing hardware has reached End of Support, the customer may be given an opportunity to purchase a comparable platform.
 In no case will a hardware product be provided at no cost if newer versions of the software will not run on the older hardware.

 General Availability – Product is generally available for Sale and Support on current Plixer Pricelist.